Google Drive Goes Live

 Right now, Google Drive can be installed on any Mac or Windows-powered computer, laptops with Google Chrome OS or Android-powered devices.
 The iOS version is still in the works and will be available within the next few weeks.
 I’m excited to try out and use Google Drive.
 My account isn’t ready yet so I might have to wait a few more days or weeks before I can take it for a spin.

 What do you think of Google Drive?
-Anyone already have it enabled in their Google account?
+Does anyone already has it enabled in their Google account?
 What other features would you like to see added to Google Drive?
 Please share your thoughts via comments.

 Google drive is useful because you can attach it to your gmail address.